rodekruis/data-service-catalogue/docs/users/description-roles.md

 ___

 !!! note "add users to a program"
-    To add team members to a program and assign a role, you can follow the instructions [here](../add-team-members)
+    You can follow these instructions to [add team members to a program and assign a role](../team/add-team-members.md).

 Need further assistance ?
 Contact your dedicated Account Manager or reach our <a href="mailto:support@121.global">support team via email</a>.